joshua-zingale/masters-project/report/report.md

 This work marks the first published deployment of a generative AI assistant for student use at UC Riverside.
 Extra-institutionally, we make the following contributions:

 - a technical outline of language-model integration for educational use,
 - a development outline for replication by other institutions,
-- experience approving and funding a deployment
+- experience approving and funding a deployment,
-- data on student interactions with the AI tutor from a major US, R1 institution,
+- and data on student interactions with the AI tutor from a major US, R1 institution.
--

 # Related Works